First of 10 new Charleston-area convenience stores in $50M investment set to open

 Customers can customize a personal pizza from the menu or create one of their own for about $8.
 Pizzas feature made-from-scratch dough every day and all-natural meats and vegetables.
 They are finished in an open-flame oven, which cooks pizzas in three minutes.

-The restaurant will employ 50 people and be involved in the community through fundraisers.
+The restaurant will employ 50 workers and said will be involved in the community through fundraisers.

-“Our mission at Blaze is really simple — we’re taking pizza back to its roots,” Jim Mizes, president & CEO of Blaze Pizza, said in a statement.
-“By making dough in-house, using carefully sourced ingredients and cooking by fire, we’re giving guests a great way to enjoy artisanal pizza without the wait.”
+“Our mission at Blaze is really simple — we’re taking pizza back to its roots,” CEO Jim Mizes said in a statement.

 Making a move